 - Toastie.
 Simply spread some chutney on two slices of bread, fill with your favourite cheese and pop them in the toastie maker.
 Served with a green salad, it makes a quick, inexpensive and tasty lunch.

-- As a relish for burgers (perfect for both halloumi and meat burgers), sausages and grilled meats.
+- As a flavorful condiment for burgers (perfect for both halloumi burgers and meat burgers), sausages and grilled meats.

 Other Ways to Preserve Fruit & Veg for Winter